-- Look at their lives (their conduct) and see what it has produced in their lives (the fruit of the Spirit: love, joy, peace, etc. - Galatians 5).
+- Look at their lives (their conduct) and see the fruit they have produced (the fruit of the Spirit: love, joy, peace, etc. - Galatians 5).

-- Imitate what they have done in faith in order to produce the same in your own lives.
+- Imitate what they have done in order to produce the same in your own life.

-- It is the system we use to learn and to grow.
+- Imitation is the system Christians use to learn and to grow.

-- We learn and grow by observing and imitating all of the examples God has left for us for this very purpose.
+- We learn and grow by observing and imitating the various examples that God has given us for this very purpose.

-Elders are usually the first ones we see and observe to help us know what we want to become.
+Elders are usually the first ones we observe in order to help us reach our full potential in Christ.

 19Do not receive an accusation against an elder except on the basis of two or three witnesses.
 20Those who continue in sin, rebuke in the presence of all, so that the rest also will be fearful of sinning.
 21I solemnly charge you in the presence of God and of Christ Jesus and of His chosen angels, to maintain these principles without bias, doing nothing in a spirit of partiality.
 22Do not lay hands upon anyone too hastily and thereby share responsibility for the sins of others; keep yourself free from sin.